Published by Afterschool.my on Mar 22, 2017, 05:11 pm

 The AIMST University medical programmeis modeled on the clinically integrated curriculum followed by major medical schools in the United Kingdom and also incorporates local requirements stipulated by the Malaysian Medical Council.
 The 5-year medical programme is conducted entirely within the State.

 Source: CyberMed Facebook

 The Faculty of Medicine at CUCMS has been in the country for nearly nine years.
 Since its establishment, it has produced five batches of medical graduates.
-Its medical programme applies student-centred learning approach, the teaching and training in military medicine, disaster management and humanitarian relief training.
-In 2011, it received 5-tier rating by the MQA.
+Its medical programmeapplies student-centered learning approach, the teaching and training in military medicine, disaster management and humanitarian relief training.
+In 2011, it received a 5-tier rating by the MQA.

 Universiti Kebangsaan Malaysia (UKM) or The National University of Malaysia (NUM) is located at Bangi, Selangor, about 35km south of Kuala Lumpur.
 UKM has a teaching hospital, the Universiti Kebangsaan Malaysia Medical Centre (UKMMC) located in Cheras and a branch campus in Kuala Lumpur.

 Chosen as the APEX university by the Ministry of Higher Education as the university with the most potential for excellence in innovation and research,USM continues to live up to its promise by delivering on groundbreaking research, sustainable facilities and long-term innovative plans.Their dedication to quality has earned them Malaysian Qualifications Agency verification status for their programmes, while their research has brought them into partnership with leading industry players.